vasnesterov/vasnesterov.github.io/order.md

 2. **Building the `≤`-graph**: Same as for preorders.
 3. **Growing the `≤`-graph with `≮`-facts**: Same as for preorders.
 4. **Finding contradictions using `≠`-facts**.
-We identify strongly connected components in the `≤`-graph using the Tarjan's algorithm.
+We identify strongly connected components in the `≤`-graph using Tarjan's algorithm.
 For each fact `x ≠ y`, we check whether `x` and `y` belong to the same component.
 If they do, then `x = y` is provable, contradicting `x ≠ y`.

 #### Why is this a decision procedure?